 Documents in workspaces with more than 5 000 documents (SharePoint’s list view threshold), cannot be filtered or sorted unless these columns are indexed.
 A good approach, when you hit this SharePoint limitation, is to either decrease the number of documents in the workspace by deleting old documents that maybe are not needed anymore or by moving documents in the workspace to other workspaces, e.g. archive workspaces.

 If you still need to have more than 5 000 documents in the workspace, you probably should index some columns, at least the ones that that you want to be able to filter and sort on.
-By default the "Modified" column is indexed.
+By default the “Modified” column is indexed.
 There are a few caveats though as all types of columns cannot be indexed.
-These are the typical column types supported in MetaShare that can be indexed:
+These are MetaShare’s supported column types that can be indexed: